stackbit-projects/marvelous-comet-91c92/src/pages/vision.md

           Ratings and feedback reviews will be shown to the purchaser to get awareness about the shopper and their products.

-          Adding to this, a buyer can make his preferred supplier's list for his quick accessibility, the same way dealer can make the list of his regular customer to provide special offers, discounts and updates.

-          This is the modernising new concept for industries and develop new way of buying and selling.

-          The easy availability of required material reduces the time phase of product manufacture and boost the production.
         image: images/green-mustard.jpg
     type: bulletpoints_section
   - section_id: lorem-ipsum